gamename/raspberry-pi-iot-cat-doorbell/README.md

 # Technical Description

-This is an IoT (Internet of Things) application.
+This is an Amazon Web Services (AWS) Internet of Things (IoT) application.
 A single Raspberry Pi is defined as a "thing" on AWS in the IoT Core service.
-AWS software is loaded the Raspberry Pi that has an attached microphone.
-WHen the correct sound (in this case a cat meowing) is detected, the Raspberry Pi forwards a message to AWS.
-AWS IoT intercepts the message and sends the message to a Lambda function for formatting.
-The Lambda function then forwards the message to an SNS topic which then sends it as an SMS message to my cell phone.
+AWS software is loaded on the Raspberry Pi which has an attached microphone.
+Onboard the Raspberry Pi is a small Machine Learning (ML) application called Tensorflow Lite.
+Along with Tensorflow, there is a small database of sounds it is able to identify.
+WHen the correct sound (in this case a cat meowing) is detected, the Tensorflow recognizes it and forwards a message to AWS.
+AWS IoT intercepts the message and sends the message to an AWS Lambda function for formatting.
+The Lambda function then forwards the message to an SNS (Simple Notification Service) topic which then sends it as an SMS text message to my cell phone.
 <br><br>

 # High Level Design<br>